 When the first ablation fails: Arrhythmia after atrial ablation

-Written by: Professor Mark Gallagher
+Written in association with: Professor Mark Gallagher

 Published: